 The girls’ 16 & Under title goes to Russia’s Daniella Medvedeva, who won two Category 1 (plus one Category 2) singles and doubles titles and topped the rankings despite having played fewer events than any other member of the year-end Top 10.
 Her highlight of the year was “definitely winning the two Spanish tournaments.
 I have been trying to win Sanchez-Casal for the past 5 years and this year I made it.
 It is a special feeling after you achieve something you wanted to achieve for a very long time.
 The other tournament was Guillermo Vilas and this was the last tournament in 2016 I intended to play so I really wished to finish the year with a win.”

 This title goes to the players from non-European nations that have made the biggest splash on the Tour throughout the year.
 China’s Qinwen Zheng, who finished the season ranked #8 is a worthy recipient of the girls’ title, having racked up four Category 1 titles across two age groups.
 Santiago de la Fuente of Argentina (pictured, below) wins the boys’ award, having established a 17-0 unbeaten record, winning both singles and doubles titles at Category 1 tournaments in Velp and Paris.

 Doubles Team of the Year

-The award for best doubles partnership goes to Gjorgji Jankulovski & Vedran Radonjanin of FYR Macedonia.
+The award for best doubles partnership goes to Gjorgji Jankulovski & Vedran Radonjanin of the Former Yugoslav Republic of Macedonia.
 The pair won a total of five titles in 2016 – more than any other team – across two age groups.

 National Team of the Year